Project Details

 -

-Updated, virtual training and development site for a large CULC/CBUC public library that provides a consistent approach throughout the system for onboarding new employees through to leadership development options
+Virtual training and development site for a large public library that provides a consistent approach throughout the system for onboarding new employees and continuous development of all staff.

 -